Student Grievance Procedure

 The Process

-- If the issue remains unresolved, the student should bring it to the attention of the Director of the Office of Disability Services.
-The Director will gather information related to the complaint, which includes meeting with the student and other parties involved.
-If the nature of the complaint involves concerns of discrimination on the basis of disability, the DS Director will consult with the Director of Civil Rights and Title IX as part of the resolution process.
+• If the issue remains unresolved, the student should bring it to the attention of the Director of the Office of Disability Services.
+The Director will gather information related to the complaint, which may include meeting with the student and other parties involved.
+The DS Director will consult with the Director of Civil Rights and Title IX as part of the resolution process.

 Reconsideration vs. Grievance – Which one do I need?